ricsanfre/pi-cluster/docs/_docs/backup.md

 Velero defines a set of Kuberentes' CRDs (Custom Resource Definition) and Controllers that process those CRDs to perform backups and restores.

 Velero as well provides a CLI to execute backup/restore commands using Kuberentes API.
-More details in official [documentation](https://velero.io/docs/v1.12/how-velero-works/)
+More details in official documentation, [How Velero works](https://velero.io/docs/v1.14/how-velero-works/)

 The complete backup workflow is the following:

 ![velero-backup-process](/assets/img/velero-backup-process.png)

 As storage provider, Minio will be used.
-See [Velero's installation documentation using Minio as backend](https://velero.io/docs/v1.12/contributions/minio/).
+See [Velero's installation documentation using Minio as backend](https://velero.io/docs/v1.15/contributions/minio/).

 ### Configuring Minio bucket and user for Velero